bpmutter/xyz/journey/_posts/2020-10-10-on-direction.markdown

 I will be devoting the next three months (mid-October to mid-January) on the former pursuit, and three months from then (mid-January to mid-April) to focus on the latter.

-And, once I feel ready, I will be trying my luck at getting into a highly-selective programming [retreat](https://www.recurse.com/){:target="_blank"}, which I hope will serve as an opportunity to engage with the actors of New York City's vibrant software industry.
+And, once I feel ready, I will be trying my luck at getting into a highly-selective programming [retreat](https://www.recurse.com/){:target="_blank"}, which I hope will serve as an opportunity to connect with the actors of New York City's vibrant software industry and to continue developing my craft.

 Since the hard part of defining structure and direction to my learning is now done and dusted, I'm excited to dive deeper into actual programming.